 It appears from reading the book that Ezekiel had three purposes in mind when writing: (1) The people of Judah needed to understand the reason for the captivity; (2) They needed to turn from the worship of idols and return to worshiping God; (3) They also needed to have corrected the mistaken idea they would speedily return to their homeland.
 Before they could return to their homeland, they had to first return to God!

 Ezekiel was truly Gods spokesman to His people in their hour of greatest need!
 He was well prepared for this task.
-He was the son of Buzi, a priest (Ezekiel 1:3).
+He was a priest and the son of Buzi (Ezekiel 1:3).
 His name means God will strengthen.
 This tells us that God was the Source of His spiritual strength.
 Ezekiel was probably born about 622 B.C.
 This was during the reign of the good king, Josiah.
 It is very likely that Ezekiel had heard Jeremiah preach in his youth.
 He may have met Daniel in Babylon (Ezekiel 14:14, 20).